History of YouTube TV in Timeline

 Loading Video...

-November 18, 2023: KTVK Pulled Off YouTube TV in Phoenix
+November 18, 2023: KTVK pulled off YouTube TV in Phoenix, Arizona

-On November 18, 2023, Phoenix, Arizona television station KTVK was removed from YouTube TV as a local channel in the state of Arizona due to a dispute between YouTube TV and Gray Television, KTVK's parent company.
-As a result viewers were unable to watch the majority of locally televised Phoenix Suns and Phoenix Mercury basketball games not televised by TNT, ESPN, or ABC.
+On November 18, 2023, KTVK, a Phoenix, Arizona television station, was removed from YouTube TV as a local channel in Arizona due to a dispute between YouTube TV and Gray Television, KTVK's parent company.
+This action left viewers unable to watch most locally televised Phoenix Suns and Phoenix Mercury basketball games not on TNT, ESPN, or ABC.

-February 12, 2025: YouTube TV Dispute with Paramount Global
+February 12, 2025: YouTube TV in contract dispute with Paramount Global

-On February 12, 2025, YouTube TV engaged in a contract renewal dispute with Paramount Global, warning of a possible removal of CBS, Nickelodeon, and other Paramount-owned networks.
-An agreement was made on February 13 to prevent a shutdown.
+On February 12, 2025, YouTube TV engaged in a contract dispute with Paramount Global, warning customers of a possible removal of CBS, Nickelodeon, MTV, Paramount+ with Showtime, BET, Comedy Central, and other Paramount-owned networks if an agreement wasn't reached by February 13.